Make an Impact on Patient and Community Health

 - All 21 credits can be transferred into the MSHS in Clinical and Translational Research master’s program

 The graduate certificate in Clinical and Translational Research requires successful completion of 21 credit hours, including three credit hours of elective courses, selected in consultation with the program director, from existing online graduate courses in Medical Laboratory Sciences or Health Sciences.
-All 21 credit hours are transferable to the MSHS program for seamless enrollment in the Master’s in Clinical and Translational Research.View Courses
+All 21 credit hours required for the clinical research certification program are transferable to the MSHS program for seamless enrollment in the Master’s in Clinical and Translational Research.View Courses

 In as little as one year, you will complete 21 credit hours and learn to:

-- Compose competitive grant proposals to fund clinical research
+- Compose competitive grant proposals to fund clinical trials

-- Apply basic, clinical, community health, and health services research concepts to improve patient outcomes
+- Apply basic, community health, health services, and clinical research methods to improve patient outcomes

 - Collaborate with cross-disciplinary teams in diverse research settings